 CEMBUREAU, the European Cement Association, is delighted to announce its 2021 summit - Cementing Europe's Future: Action Through Policy - on 12 October.
-The event will be held at Sofitel Brussels Europe and live-streamed.
+The event will be live-streamed via Clevercast.
 To register, please click here.

 Following the success of our first annual conference – Cementing Europe’s Future: Building the Green Deal – this event aims to highlight the key role the cement industry has to play towards Europe’s 2050 ambitions and how this can be accelerated through policy.